General Absences

 We have 25 regular class meetings, 12 labs and 4 tests (including makeup)

-Experience shows that those who miss a lot of classes do not do well.
+and questions.
+Experience shows that someone who misses a lot (>6) classes is